Excel is used extensively for statistics and data analysis. Standard deviation is something that is used quite often in

 These six formulas can be divided into two groups:

-- Calculating the standard deviation for a sample: The formulas in this category are STDEV.S, STDEVA, and STDEV
+- Calculating the sample standard deviation: The formulas in this category are STDEV.S, STDEVA, and STDEV

-- Calculating the standard deviation for a population: The formulas in this category are STDEV.P, STDEVPA, and STDEVP
+- Calculating the standard deviation for an entire population: The formulas in this category are STDEV.P, STDEVPA, and STDEVP

 In almost all of the cases, you will use standard deviation for a sample.

-Again in layman terms, you use ‘population’ when you want to consider all the datasets in the population.
-On the other hand, you use ‘sample’ when using a population is not possible (or it’s unrealistic to do so).
+Again in layman terms, you use the term ‘population’ when you want to consider all the datasets in the entire population.
+On the other hand, you use term ‘sample’ when using a population is not possible (or it’s unrealistic to do so).
 In such a case, you pick a sample from the population.

 You can use the sample data to calculate the standard deviation and infer for the entire population.
 You can read a great explanation of it here (read the first response).

-So this narrows down the number of formulas to three (STDEV.S, STDEVA, and STDEV)
+So. this narrows down the number of formulas to three (STDEV.S, STDEVA, and STDEV function)

 Now let’s understand these three formulas:

 - STDEV.S – Use this when your data is numeric.
 It ignores the text and logical values.

 - STDEVA – Use this when you want to include text and logical values in the calculation (along with numbers).
-Text and FALSE is taken as 0 and TRUE is taken as 1.
+Text and FALSE are taken as 0 and TRUE is taken as 1.

 - STDEV – STDEV.S was introduced in Excel 2010.
-Before it, STDEV was used.
+Before it, the STDEV function was used.
 It is still included for compatibility with prior versions.

-So you can safely assume that in most of the cases, you would have to use STDEV.S function (or STDEV if you’re using 2007 or prior versions).
+So, you can safely assume that in most of the cases, you would have to use STDEV.S function (or STDEV function if you’re using Excel 2007 or prior versions).

 So now let’s see how to use it in Excel.

 Using STDEV.S Function in Excel

-As mentioned, STDEV.S function uses the numerical values but ignores the text and logical values.
+As mentioned, STDEV.S function uses numerical values but ignores the text and logical values.

 Here is the syntax of STDEV.S function:

-- Number1 – This is a mandatory argument.
+- Number1 – This is a mandatory argument in the formula.
 The first number argument corresponds to the first element of the sample of a population.
 You can also use a named range, single array, or a reference to an array instead of arguments separated by commas.